 You can’t go everywhere with your teens, so being creative and consistent in how you check in before they go out and when they return must be a priority.
 Tell them you trust their ability to make positive decisions.
-Emphasize this includes avoiding alcohol and never riding in a car with someone that has been drinking or doing drugs.
-Then, use these checklists as a reminder of thing to go over before they leave and after they come back.
+Emphasize this includes avoiding alcohol and marijuana/cannabis use and never riding in a car with someone that has been drinking or doing drugs.
+Then, use these checklists as a reminder of things to go over before they leave and after they come back.

 Before they leave….

 - Set a curfew and discuss the consequences if they were to break curfew.